lschierer/RUT/packages/luke/20051110/darwin-and-the-church.md

 ---

-title: Darwin and the Church
+title: "Darwin and the Church"
 date: 2005-11-10 04:14:13
 tags:
   -  evolution